 * Adopted by the pre-sessional working group on 1 March 2022.

-List of issues and questions in relation to the combined initial to fifth periodic reports of Sao Tome and Principe *
+List of issues and questions in relation to the eighth periodic report of Malawi *

 Women’s rights and gender equality in relation to the pandemic and recovery efforts